 BYLAW AMENDMENTS

 Section 1.
 Amendment by Voting Members.
-These bylaws may be altered amended or repealed and new bylaws may be adopted by a majority vote of the voting members of the AUSTIN EMERGENCY NURSES INC voting in person or by proxy at any meeting of the members at which a quorum is present.
+These bylaws may be altered amended or repealed and new bylaws may be adopted by a majority vote of the voting members of the AUSTIN ENA voting in person or by proxy at any meeting of the members at which a quorum is present.
 Notwithstanding the foregoing, all proposed bylaw amendments shall be first submitted to National ENA and are subject to the prior written approval of ENA.
 Amendments not receiving the approval of National ENA shall be of no force or effect.

 Submission.

-Amendments to these bylaws shall be submitted to the Bylaws Committee if one exists, or per procedure for review before being submitted to the AUSTIN EMERGENCY NURSES INC Board of Directors and AUSTIN EMERGENCY NURSES INC membership for approval.
+Amendments to these bylaws shall be submitted to the Bylaws Committee if one exists, or per procedure for review before being submitted to the AUSTIN ENA Board of Directors and AUSTIN ENA membership for approval.

-Amendments to these bylaws may be proposed by the AUSTIN EMERGENCY NURSES INC Board of Directors or with the signatures of five (5) active AUSTIN EMERGENCY NURSES INC members.
+Amendments to these bylaws may be proposed by the AUSTIN ENA Board of Directors or with the signatures of five (5) active AUSTIN ENA members.

 Publication.
-Amendments which are in accordance with SOP and the association's mission, vision and values, as well as Federal and State Laws, will be submitted to the membership at least thirty (30) days prior to the AUSTIN EMERGENCY NURSES INC’s business meeting where the bylaw change will be considered.
-Any amendment shall be published by direct mail or electronic distribution to the AUSTIN EMERGENCY NURSES INC members.
+Amendments which are in accordance with SOP and the association's mission, vision and values, as well as Federal and State Laws, will be submitted to the membership at least thirty (30) days prior to the AUSTIN ENA business meeting where the bylaw change will be considered.
+Any amendment shall be published by direct mail or electronic distribution to the AUSTIN ENA members.

 Vote.
-In order to be ratified, any amendment must be approved by a two-thirds vote of the AUSTIN EMERGENCY NURSES INC here a quorum is present.
+In order to be ratified, any amendment must be approved by a two-thirds vote of the AUSTIN ENA where a quorum is present.

 Section 2.
 Amendment by National ENA’s Board of Directors.
-National ENA’s Board of Directors (or its designee(s)) also shall have the authority to amend these bylaws from time to time in order to bring them into compliance with National ENA’s policies and procedures without the approval of the AUSTIN EMERGENCY NURSES INC’s voting members; provided, however, National ENA’s Board of Directors (or its designee(s)) shall provide the AUSTIN EMERGENCY NURSES INC’s voting members notice of any such amendments at least thirty (30) days prior to the effective date of such amendments.
+National ENA’s Board of Directors (or its designee(s)) also shall have the authority to amend these bylaws from time to time in order to bring them into compliance with National ENA’s policies and procedures without the approval of the AUSTIN ENA voting members; provided, however, National ENA’s Board of Directors (or its designee(s)) shall provide the AUSTIN ENA voting members notice of any such amendments at least thirty (30) days prior to the effective date of such amendments.

-Any amendment to the National Emergency Nurse Association bylaws and procedures having application to these bylaws shall take precedence over any AUSTIN EMERGENCY NURSES INC bylaw provisions and/or procedures and the amendment thereto shall automatically take effect.
+Any amendment to the National Emergency Nurse Association bylaws and procedures having application to these bylaws shall take precedence over any AUSTIN ENA bylaw provisions and/or procedures and the amendment thereto shall automatically take effect.

 ARTICLE XIV